 Aside from that, there are now two sets of the database.
 The Index gives you a quick overview while the summary expands on the case.
 If you wish to read more, you click on the link that will take you to all the posts written about that particular case.
 Just hover over the cold case database tab in the menu bar and you will see a drop down menu with the index and summaries all split up in three parts.

-The reason why you find the wrongfully convicted here is simple: when the exonerated is taken out of the equation we are left with a cold case.
-Unless we have
+All the victims and wrongfully convicted people are listed by their last name.
+The reason why you find the wrongfully convicted in my database is simple: when the exonerated is taken out of the equation we are left with a cold case.

 - previously disregarded evidence (because we thought we already had our conviction) or,

 - properly preserved old evidence that may contain biological material that can now be tested with modern technology or,

 - a confession from someone new or another person’s DNA match in CODIS (as a result of testing with modern technology), we have a cold case.

 Many wrongful convictions are based on false confessions.
 People often wonder if you really can get someone to confess to a crime that they did not commit.
 Under the right circumstances, yes.

 There are three psychologically different types of false confessions.